Overview of Cancer

 Symptoms

-• Unexplained weight loss and decreased appetite.
+• Unexplained weight loss and loss of appetite

-• Persistent fatigue that does not improve with adequate rest.
+• Persistent fatigue that does not improve with rest

-• Irregular nodules or lumps in specific areas.
+• Irregular nodules or lumps in specific areas

 Diagnosis

-1. Initial medical history inquiry and physical examination.
+1. Initial medical history and physical examination

 Biomarker Testing